gurucoyote/c14/doc/RestrainedLoveReadme.txt

 RELEASE NOTES :
 ---------------
+2.08.01.20 (@versionnum = 2080120) by Henri Beauchamp (equivalent to Marine's v2.08.01.00):
+- Inclusion of Marine Kelley's change:
+	- added : @getblacklist[:partial_name]=2222 to retrieve a comma separated list of blacklisted commands.
+	- added : @getblacklist in IM to act like @version.
+	- added : @versionnumbl=2222 to retrieve both the version and the blacklist.
+	- fixed : @detach=n on a child prim did not always make the whole object undetachable.
+	- fixed : @getstatus needs a new, or user-selectable, separator.
+	- fixed : @getinvworn can return string literal "n" instead of two numbers for the this/child status indication.
+- Fixed: allow to change the blacklist when RestrainedLove was just enabled but not yet actually activated by a viewer restart.
+- Changed: @getcommand now always returns both "behav" and "behav%f" to distinguish between "@behav=n" and "@behav=force".
+RestrainedLoveExtendedGetcommand debug setting removed as a result.

 2.07.04.20 (@versionnum = 2070420) by Henri Beauchamp:
 - Inclusion of Marine Kelley's change:
 	- fixed : Empty tokens in RLV commands ("@showloc=n,,showinv=n", "@showloc=n,") would raise a "failed command" alert, yet execute the command anyway.